famiu/feline.nvim/README.md

     -- Component info here
 })

+--- Insert a component that will be on the middle of the statusline -- when the window is inactive: table.insert(components.mid.inactive, {
+    -- Component info here
+})

--- Insert a component that will be on the right side of the statusline -- when the window is inactive: table.insert(components.left.right.inactive, {
+- Insert a component that will be on the right side of the statusline -- when the window is inactive: table.insert(components.right.inactive, {
     -- Component info here
 })
 ```